Troubleshooting Dodge ABS Light & How to Fix It

 Tires

 Low tire pressure or different tire sizes can also cause your ABS light to turn on.
-The wheel’s circumference decreases with low pressure, causing it to move slower than other tires.
+With low pressure, the wheel’s circumference decreases, causing it to move slower than other tires.
 The wheel speed sensor can detect the change in wheel speed, causing the ABS to activate.
 Maintaining the correct tire pressure when using your Dodge is important to avoid driving problems.

 Software Issues & Recalls